Avoiding Triggers: A Guide to Staying Sober

 Whether you have been through a treatment programme or not, you might also consult with a therapist or addiction recovery professional to explore your triggers and associated negative feelings and behaviours.

-You can’t always avoid triggers, and it is also advisable to develop other coping mechanisms and strategies to stay sober.
+Sometimes, you just can’t always avoid triggers, which is why it’s so important to develop other coping mechanisms and strategies to stay on the right track.
 These can also help to stave off boredom and depression, which many recovering addicts experience.

 Having a strong enough support system and network in place to help you identify how to avoid triggers in recovery can play a huge part in maintaining your sobriety.

 You may be lucky enough to have supportive friends, family, colleagues and loved ones.
-You can also get in touch with support groups and fellowships such as Alcoholics Anonymous, Narcotics Anonymous and many other local and national charities and organisations.
+You can also get in touch with support groups, such as Alcoholics Anonymous (AA) and/or Narcotics Anonymous (NA).
+These support networks are completely free to access and run sessions daily.
+These meetings can be accessed in person across the UK, as well as online.

-Even if you have a support network of friends and family, it can be helpful to talk to people in recovery, who understand what you are going through because they have either gone through it themselves or are currently at a similar stage of their own journey.
+Groups such as AA and NA can be incredibly helpful to someone in recovery.
+This is because, even if you have a support network of friends and family, it can be helpful to talk to people in recovery who understand what you are going through because they have either gone through it themselves or are currently at a similar stage of their own journey.

 Planning Ahead